 Stewart started his career as a business analyst for a shoe retailing company and then as a consultant with ISTEL (now Lanner Group).
 During this time he gained much experience in performing and supporting simulation studies with a wide range of organisations.

 In 1992, Stewart moved to Aston Business School where he lectured in Operations and Information Management.
 Stewart then spent 13 years at Warwick Business School (1998-2011), from 2005 as Professor of Operational Research.
 He held various roles during his time at Warwick including: Academic Director of the Executive MBA Programme, Course Director for the MSc in Management Science and Operational Research, Associate Dean for Specialist Masters Programmes, and Head of the Operational Research and Management Sciences Group.

-Stewart joined Loughborough University in July 2011 as Professor of Management Science, where he is Associate Dean Research for the School of Business and Economics.
-He is also Chair of the Management Group for the Institute for Sports Research; a collaboration between Loughborough University and Nanyang
+Stewart joined Loughborough University in July 2011 as Professor of Management Science and Associate Dean Research (2012-2015).
+Stewart is now Dean of the School of Business and Economics.

 Stewart’s research focuses on simulation methods: discrete-event simulation, system dynamics and agent-based simulation.
 He carries out research on the practice of simulation with a particular interest in: the verification and validation of simulation models, conceptual modelling, output analysis, comparing simulation methods, modelling human decision-making in simulations, and using simulation as a facilitative tool.

 - Developing a conceptual modelling framework for discrete-event simulation.